Barbiturate Abuse Side Effects, Symptoms, and Addiction Treatment

-According to the and National Institute on Drug Abuse in 2013, approximately 50% of high school seniors admitted to abusing prescription medications, and about 5% of these admitted to having access to or to abusing sedatives 5.
-A large number of the students reported that they were aware of how to gain access to a number of illicit drugs and medications, including prescription medications.
+According to the National Institute on Drug Abuse, in 2013, approximately 50% of high school seniors admitted to abusing prescription medications, and about 5% of these admitted to having access to or to abusing sedatives.5 A large number of these students reported that they were aware of how to gain access to a number of illicit drugs and medications, including prescription medications.

-As mentioned above, barbiturates are not as commonly prescribed as they once were; however, teenagers may have access to barbiturates that are prescribed to their parents or grandparents, and in some cases may be able to obtain them illegally on the street.
+As mentioned above, barbiturates are not as commonly prescribed as they once were.
+However, teenagers may have access to barbiturates that are prescribed to their parents or grandparents and, in some cases, they may be able to obtain them illegally on the street.

-Sedative drugs are particularly attractive to younger people because they provide psychoactive effects similar to alcohol without the obvious smell.
+Sedative drugs are particularly attractive to younger people because they provide psychoactive effects similar to those alcohol, without the obvious smell.
 Because teenagers are not fully developed emotionally, the cognitive side effects of barbiturate abuse might manifest themselves more readily in these individuals.
-For instance, individuals might be more prone to engaging in risky behaviors and express extreme emotional states as a result of barbiturate abuse such as 1, 2, 3:
+For instance, teen users might be more prone to engaging in risky behaviors and express extreme emotional states as a result of barbiturate abuse.
+They may:1,2,3

-- Mixing barbiturates with alcohol or other depressants, which can be fatal.
+- Mix barbiturates with alcohol or other depressants, which can be fatal.

-- Using too much of the drug, which could lead to accidental overdose.
+- Use too much of a drug, which could lead to accidental overdose.

 - Suicidal thoughts.

-If you recognize symptoms in your teenager such as increased mood swings that alternate between sedation and isolation, or any of the other signs of abuse, it is important that you take action immediately.
-Doing so can prevent some of the more severe and/or life-threatening side effects from occurring.
+If you recognize addiction symptoms in your teenager—such as increased mood swings that alternate between sedation and isolation and any other signs of abuse—it is important that you take action immediately.
+Doing so can prevent some of the more severe and/or life-threatening side effects of barbiturate use from occurring.
 You can speak to a substance abuse therapist, a psychiatrist, your child’s primary care physician, or an interventionist if you are concerned that your child may be abusing barbiturates.